dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-2-3-seizures-and-physical-reactions.md

 ---
 title: "WAS Notes: WCAG 2.3 Seizures and Physical Reactions | Writing | Dustin Whisman"
 description: "How do you meet all the success criteria for WCAG 2.3 Seizures and Physical Reactions?"
-articleTitle: "WAS Notes: WCAG 2.3 Seizures and Physical Reactions"
+articleTitle: "WCAG 2.3 Seizures and Physical Reactions"
 layout: default
 date: 2023-02-10T00:00:00.000Z
 tags: